wyatt8740/idb/README.md

     Starts a remote shell on the iDevice. idb shell [command]
-    Starts a remote shell on the iDevice, runs the given command, and exits. idb install [target]
+    Starts a remote shell on the iDevice, runs the given command, and exits. idb forward [local] [remote]
+    Forwards socket connections (currently only TCP ports are tested).
+    Unlike ADB, [local] and [remote] here should be integer values.
+That is, 'tcp:25565', the ADB syntax, would be just '25565' here. idb install [target]
     Installs the indicated target IPA on the iDevice using `ipainstaller`.
     Will need modification to work with other CLI IPA installer programs